 The third algorithm is Local Binary Pattern Histograms (LBPH).
 It focuses on extracting local features from images, and summarizing the local features by comparing each pixel to the pixels adjacent to it.
 If the center pixel's intensity is greater than or equal to its neighbors, it is marked with a one.
 Otherwise, it is marked with a zero.
 The end result is a binary number for each pixel.
 Next, the image is extracted into a certain amount of regions.
 Then a histogram which captures the amount of pixels that are greater and less than the center pixel is captured from each region.
-A feature vector for face recognition is then created by concatenating all of the of the local histograms, creating an LBPH.
+A feature vector for face recognition is then created by concatenating all of the local histograms, creating an LBPH.
 The benefit of LBPH over Eigenfaces and Fisherfaces is that the input image that is processed for face recognition does not have to be resized unlike the other two algorithms.

-All three of these algorithms will be implemented and calibrated to determine which one gives the best results.
+All three of these algorithms were implemented and calibrated to determine which one gives the best results.
+After testing, it was discovered that LBPH was the best for the KEES given its faster run time.
 The FaceRecognizer object is used to implement the three different algorithms.
 Since the success of these algorithms is heavily dependent on the training images used, great care will be taken to choose a good set of training images.
 Fortunately, a FaceRecognizer object and its state can be saved to an XML file, and can also be reloaded.
-This functionality will be useful, as it means the object only has to be filled with the parameters that define how it recognizes faces once.
-Other factors that need to be considered are preprocessing images.
-The face captured from the camera will also have to undergo some preprocessing so that it's properties, such as illumination, are similar to that of the training images.
-This is necessary in order to increase the chance of detection as the more similar the target face is to the training images, the greater the chance of accurately performing face detection.
+This functionality was useful, as the object only had to be filled with the parameters that define how it recognizes faces once.
+Other factors that were considered were preprocessing the images.
+The face captured from the camera underwent some preprocessing so that its properties, such as illumination, are similar to that of the training images.
+This was necessary in order to increase the chance of detection as the more similar the target face is to the training images, the greater the chance of accurately performing face detection.

-3.10.5 Video Streaming
+3.10.4 Video Streaming